hallshouse/FLSUN-Cube-Marlin-2.1.2-files/README.md

 # Building the software
 You'll need to install Visual Studio code on your computer to compile all this and save it as a file named firmware.bin on your computer.<br/>
-Add the Marlin Autobuld Extension into Visual Studio Code and your life will be soo much better.<br/>
+Add the Marlin Autobuild Extension into Visual Studio Code and your life will be soo much better.<br/>
 You'll then copy that file to an SD card, insert that SD card into your port on the MKS SGEN_L V1.0 MB and power on the printer.<br/>
 If the configuration does not take, you'll need to open Pronterface (or whatever GCODE terminal you use):
 <li>Enter G502 to clear the MB settings, then</li>